 Fortunately, research has demonstrated substantial empirical evidence supporting the use of telemedicine interventions for mental health conditions—improving symptomology and quality of life, increasing access, and lowering costs.
-And behavioral telehealth has one of the highest telemedicine adoption rates across medical disciplines with nearly 28% of psychiatrists reporting they implement telehealth for remote video consultations and other virtual care.
+Behavioral telehealth has one of the highest telemedicine adoption rates across medical disciplines, with nearly 28% of psychiatrists reporting they implement telehealth for remote video consultations and other virtual care.

 Applications for telebehavioral health: